 - 3 medium zucchini or yellow squash, halved lengthwise and thinly sliced crosswise

 - 1/2 medium red onion, finely chopped

 - 3 tablespoons fresh lime juice

-- HEPP’S Aussie Flake sea salt and ground pepper
+- HEPP’S Kosher Flake Salt and ground pepper

 - HEPP’S Hickory Smoked sea salt